Mazatlán Cruise Port Guide: 10 Top Things To Do

 7. Explore the Golden Zone (Zona Dorada)

-The Golden Zone, also known as Zona Dorada, is the main tourist area in Mazatlán, Mexico, 4 miles north of Old Town.
-It’s also the northern part of El Malecon.
-You’ll find the best beaches here and resort hotels, shops, and restaurants that line up and run the length of Avenida Camaron Sabalo.
+The Golden Zone, or Zona Dorada, is Mazatlán’s main tourist area, about 4 miles north of Old Town.
+This northern part of El Malecón features the best beaches, resort hotels, shops, and restaurants along Avenida Camaron Sabalo.

-You may want to combine some time at one of the Golden Zone beaches with exploring this tourist area of Mazatlán.
+You might want to combine visiting one of the Golden Zone beaches with exploring this vibrant area.

-In the Golden Zone, you can shop, have lunch, and explore highlights like the Mazatlán Sign and The Beatles Tribute.
+Getting to the Golden Zone from Mazatlán Cruise Port: From the cruise terminal, take a taxi to the Golden Zone—it’s about a 25-minute ride.
+Once there, you can shop, have lunch, and explore highlights like the Mazatlán Sign and The Beatles Tribute.

-If you’re a fan of The Beatles, you must check out the Beatles Monument in Mazatlán, between Ángel Flores and Mariano Escobedo in Olas Altas.
-Four large bronze statues depict the four members of The Beatles crossing the road, paying homage to their famous Abbey Road album cover.
+The Beatles Monument: If you’re a Beatles fan, don’t miss the Beatles Monument in Olas Altas, between Ángel Flores and Mariano Escobedo.
+Four large bronze statues depict the band members crossing the road, a tribute to their iconic Abbey Road album cover.

 Tour Ideas: